 Most people that begin looking for a platform to establish their online presence have thought about using their website or blog to make money.
 To effectively decide which will be better for you to get revenue from, you’ll need to consider your reasons behind publishing online.

 Small business owners are always looking to grow their business.
-Is the website or blog being made to establish an e-commerce store?
-Is it to produce more inbound marketing?
+Having an online presence can help establish an e-commerce store and produce more inbound marketing.

-People use both blogs and websites as marketplaces for lead generation.
-Your target audience will also in large part determine whether a website or blog will generate more revenue.
+People use both as marketplaces for lead generation.
+Your target audience will also in large part determine which one will generate more revenue.